arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/tutorials/cheat-sheet/cheat-sheet.md

 The ESP32-S3 is based on the dual-core XTensa LX7, which can run code separately on two cores.
 This is enabled through FreeRTOS, by setting up tasks that run on each core (similarly to how `void loop()` is implemented).
 The cores available are `0` and `1`.

-The example below is a modified version of the [BasicMultiThreading](https://github.com/espressif/arduino-esp32/tree/master/libraries/ESP32/examples/FreeRTOS/BasicMultiThreading) example found in the Arduino ESP32 core, and demonstrates how to use two common operations simulatenously:
+The example below is a modified version of the [BasicMultiThreading](https://github.com/espressif/arduino-esp32/tree/master/libraries/ESP32/examples/FreeRTOS/BasicMultiThreading) example found in the Arduino ESP32 core, and demonstrates how to use two common operations simultaneously:
 - Blink an LED using one task on a specific core (0),
 - Read an analog pin using a second task on a specific core (1).